deorebhagyashri28/WMApplication/UserRegistration/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+// assuming frontend and server are running on same machine in that case proxy.json file will not required.
+// if they are not same machine then proxy settings has to be done accordingly